• Skip to primary navigation

 Notes

-If you want a more glossy look, slightly coat the sausages with oil after cooking.
+If you want a more glossy look, lightly coat the sausages with oil after cooking.

 Nutrition